Time Inc.: Growth

-In the 1950s, the Time Inc. executive Brumbaugh made presentations to the Post Office Department to explain how Time Inc. was using a zoning system to speed the delivery of its magazines.
-Although the Post Office Department had instigated zones in 1943, they were inconsistently applied.
-As cited in FYI, Time Inc.'s internal newsletter Fewer than 40% of the cities were properly zoned,' he recalls.
+In the 1950s, the Time Inc. executive Brumbaugh made presentations to the United States Post Office Department explaining how the company used a zoning system to speed the delivery of its magazines.
+Although the Department had initiated postal zoning in 1943, it was applied inconsistently.
+As cited in FYI, Time Inc.'s internal newsletter, Fewer than 40% of the cities were properly zoned,' he recalls.
 'I went to the Post Office Department and showed them how we were making the zone system work.
 In 1963, the United States Post Office introduced ZIP codes.

-Luce, who remained editor-in-chief of all his publications until 1964, maintained a position as an influential member of the Republican Party.
+Luce, who remained editor-in-chief of all his publications until 1964, maintained an influential position in the Republican Party.
 Holding anti-communist sentiments, he used Time to support right-wing dictatorships in the name of fighting communism.
-An instrumental figure behind the so-called "China Lobby", he played a large role in steering American foreign policy and popular sentiment in favor of Nationalist leader Chiang Kai-shek and his wife Soong Mei-ling in their war against the Japanese.
-(The Chiangs appeared in the cover of Time eleven times between 1927 and 1955.
+An instrumental figure behind the so-called "China Lobby", he played a large role in steering American foreign policy and popular sentiment in favor of Nationalist leader Chiang Kai-shek and his wife Soong Mei-ling, in their war against the Japanese.
+The Chiangs appeared on the cover of Time eleven times between 1927 and 1955.

-In 1961, Time Inc. entered the book publishing business that combined the resources of their magazines with the formation of Time Life (it later became the holding company for television and radio stations and had a film production division, Time Life Films and a record label).
-Time Inc. later acquired Boston-based Little, Brown and Company (later integrated into Time Warner Book Group following its merger with Warner Books, now known as the Hachette Book Group since its 2006 acquisition by Hachette Livre) for $17 million in January 1968.
+In 1961, Time Inc. entered the book publishing business by combining the resources of its magazines to form Time Life.
+It later became the holding company for television and radio stations and had a film production division, Time Life Films, and a record label.
+In January 1968, Time Inc. acquired Boston-based Little, Brown and Company for $17 million.
+The publisher was later integrated into the Time Warner Book Group following its merger with Warner Books, and was then renamed Hachette Book Group following its 2006 acquisition by Hachette Livre.

-Time Inc. also owned pioneering cable network Home Box Office (HBO).
+Time Inc. also owned the pioneering cable network Home Box Office (HBO).

 In 1974, Time Inc. launched the celebrity-focused magazine People.

-In February 1985, Time Inc. announced that it would acquire the Birmingham, Alabama-based Southern Progress Corporation, publishers of the Southern Living magazine for $480 million.
+In February 1985, Time Inc. announced that it would acquire the Birmingham, Alabama-based Southern Progress Corporation, publisher of the Southern Living magazine for $480 million.